Skip to main content Skip to footer

 We always aim to provide tenants and customers with the best possible service, but we recognise that we don’t always get things right.

-• To hear the customer and tenant voice.
+• to hear the tenant and customer voice

-• To shape, influence and review service delivery and performance based on tenant experiences when compared alongside outcome measures e.g. Key Performance Indicators and Tenant Satisfaction Measures, with a focus on continuous improvement.
+• to shape, influence and review service delivery and performance based on tenant experiences when compared alongside outcome measures e.g. key performance indicators and tenant satisfaction measures (TSM), with a focus on continuous improvement

-• To recommend / report to Board how the tenants voice can be heard through insight and engagement activity to influence the strategic plan.
+• to recommend/report to the board how the tenants voice can be heard through insight and engagement activity to influence the Strategic Plan

-We have reviewed the annual complaints performance report and self-assessment (against the Housing Ombudsman complaints handling code).
+We have reviewed the annual complaints performance report and self-assessment (against the Housing Ombudsman's Complaints Handling Code).

 During this year, a lot of activity has been undertaken to ensure that we continuously improve services to tenants and to hear the voice of customers.
 This has been done through: